 This benefit, which is determined by the Board of Trustees, begins on the 91st day of your disability and ends when you recover or die, whichever occurs first.
-If you recover and are reinstated from your disability before reaching the age of 50 (the normal retirement age), credit for service during the period of disability will be counted as continuous service.
+If you recover and are reinstated from your disability before reaching your normal retirement age, credit for service during the period of disability will be counted as continuous service.
 If you should die, your beneficiary or beneficiaries will receive benefits based on your marital status and beneficiary designation (see section titled "Survivor Benefits At Normal or Disability Retirement").